Yash-10/merger_non-interacting-galaxies/TransferLearning/README.md

 - The saved model from the notebook in this folder can be found [here](https://drive.google.com/file/d/1x6SFqceZvOZrwHRPdJFVkOtjwS3ZM3LO/view?usp=sharing).
 It can be loaded (using eg: PyTorch) and can be used directly for inference.

 - The initial analysis included training the pre-trained `ResNet50` model which yielded 73.91% accuracy on the test set.
 For storage purposes, the relevant notebook (`resnet50.ipynb`) has been included.

-- Using `SGD + momentum` gave 74.13% accuracy on the test set whereas `Adam` optimizer yielded 77.44% test accuracy.
-This signifies that `Adam` is a better optimizer for loss convergence during training.